-The objective of teaching Hatha yoga text subject to students is to introduce and provide them with knowledge of the Yogic practices quoted in Hatha Yoga texts and their values and benefits for human being.
-It will also provide understanding of the prerequisites of Hatha Yoga, to introduce the principles of Hatha Yoga and essential Hatha Yoga text.
+Sr. No. At the end of semester, student will be able: CO 1 To describe the knowledge of the Yogic practices quoted in Hatha Yoga texts and their values and benefits for human being.
+CO2 To explain prerequisites of Hatha Yoga, the principles of Hatha Yoga and essential Hatha Yoga text.
+CO3 To explain the various Yoga practices described in Hatha Pradipika.
+CO4 To explain the various Yoga practices described in Gheranda Samhita.